Volume and surface area inquiry

 Lines of inquiry from students' questions

-These are the initial questions and observations from year 8 mixed attainment classes.
+These are the initial questions and observations from two year 8 mixed attainment classes.
 The inquiry pathways that could develop from these questions and comments include:

 Presenting inquiry